f5devcentral/f5-agility-labs-sslviz/docs/class2/appendix2/scenario.rst

 Lab Overview
 ------------

-This lab continues on from the previous lab.
+This lab depends on having a working SSL Orchestrator outbound topology.
 You will be reviewing the logging capabilities of SSL Orchestrator and configuring SSL Orchestrator to send logs off-box to a remote high-speed logging (HSL) server.